Children's programming on NBC

 Children's programming has played a part in NBC's programming since its initial roots in television.
-This article outlines the history of children's television programming on NBC including the various blocks and notable programs that have aired throughout the television network's history.
+This article outlines the history of children's television programming on NBC including the various blocks and notable programs that have aired throughout the television network's history on weekends.

 History

 1947–1956

 In 1947, NBC's first major children's program was Howdy Doody, one of the era's first breakthrough television programs.
-The series, which ran for 13 years until it ended in 1960, featured a myriad of characters led by a frecklefaced marionette voiced by the show's host, "Buffalo" Bob Smith.
+The series, which ran for 13 years until it ended in 1960, featured a myriad of characters led by a freckle-faced marionette voiced by the show's host, "Buffalo" Bob Smith.
 Howdy Doody spent the first nine years of its run airing on weekday afternoons.

 1956–1992

 In 1956, NBC stopped airing children's programming within its weekday afternoon schedule, relegating the network's children's shows to Saturdays only with Howdy Doody serving as its marquee franchise for the remaining four years of that series' run.
 From the mid-1960s until 1992, the bulk of the children's programs broadcast by NBC were derived from theatrical shorts like The Pink Panther Show and classic Woody Woodpecker and Looney Tunes shorts; reruns of popular television series such as The Flintstones and The Jetsons; and foreign acquisitions such as Astro Boy and Kimba the White Lion.

 During this period, the network also aired original animated series – most notably, the 1980s series The Smurfs and Alvin and the Chipmunks.
 It also carried animated series adapted from certain live-action NBC series such as It's Punky Brewster (based on the sitcom Punky Brewster), Emergency +4 (based on the medical drama Emergency!)
 ALF: The Animated Series (based on the sitcom ALF) and Star Trek: The Animated Series (based on the science fiction drama Star Trek), as well as animated series vehicles for certain NBC prime time stars including Gary Coleman (The Gary Coleman Show) and Mr. T (Mister T), and original live-action series including the Sid & Marty Krofft-produced The Banana Splits, The Bugaloos and H.R.
 Pufnstuf.

 The Metric Marvels, a short-form series produced by the creators of rival ABC's Schoolhouse Rock! as part of a failed attempt to encourage metrication in the United States, aired on NBC during the late 1970s.

 In September 1985, NBC was the first network to broadcast Saturday morning cartoons in stereo.

 One series that made up to the NBC Saturday morning lineup was Fraggle Rock: The Animated Series.
 NBC aired the program on Saturday mornings at 10:00 AM (later moved to 11:00 AM) for one season during 1987.